WadBolf/ScreenClicker/README.md

 * [Usage](#Usage)

 ## General info
-This is a small poershell script to aid clicking of multiple on-screen items, this could be used for any apps or games.
-This example has been setup to click the "ADD ALL" button for all items in the game Phasmophobia.
+This is a small PowerShell script to aid clicking of multiple on-screen items, this could be used for apps or games.
+This example has been setup to click the "ADD ALL" button for all items in the game Phasmophobia, running at 1920x1080 with 100% Windows desktop screen scaling.

 ## Technologies
 This project was created with: